marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 ### Response

-`administeredVaccinations` The total number of administered vaccine doses (sum of first and second vaccination)
+`administeredVaccinations` The total number of administered vaccine doses (sum of first, second, 1st booster and 2nd booster vaccination)

-`latestDailyVaccinations` The most recent entry of the history endpoint.
-Here, Janssen is counted only as first vaccination.
-Hence, you may use this object to calculate the number of vaccinations on the last report day (see remark!)

-`vaccinated` Number of people who got the first of two vaccinations.
+`vaccinated` Number of people who got the first vaccination.

 `vaccination.biontech` Number of people who were vaccinated with BioNTech